 Let us change the Allowable values of Tableau parameters from All to Range and add the Minimum and Maximum numbers.

 - Minimum: Please specify the Minimum Range number.
 For now, we are adding 2 as the minimum number.

-Please change the Tableau parameter display option from Type In to Slider.
+Please change the display option from Type In to Slider.
 To do this, select the Dropdown arrow in the upper right corner of the newly created name and select the Slider option.

-Once completed, use the Slider to filter the Data based on the param number.
+Once completed, use the Parameters Slider to filter the Data based on the param number.

 Tableau List Parameters

-Let us change the Tableau parameter Allowable values from range to List and add the List of numbers.
+Let us change the Allowable values from range to List and add the List of numbers.
 For now, we are adding 4 numbers to the list.

 - Value: This is the number used to filter the data.
-For example, if we set the number as 10, the report will display Top 10 records
+For example, if we set the number as 10, the report will display the Top 10 records.

 - Display As: This will be a label name.
-It would help if you used the more meaning full name here
+It would help if you used the more meaningful full name here

-By default, Tableau Parameters will display the number as 10 and label as Top 10.
-Notice that our report is displaying the Top 10 product names.
+By default, Parameters will display the number as 10 and label it as Top 10.
+Notice that our report displays the Top 10 product names.

-Let us change the number to Top 100.
-Notice that the report is showing the Top 100 product names.
+Let us change the number to the Top 100.
+Notice that the Parameters report shows the Top 100 product names.